nddao/IBM-Db2-zOS-samples/Files/README.md

 	* SLEEP     : REXX function to wait x seconds.

-4. SGLWLOAD : LOAD modules for the GLW workload.
+### 4. SGLWLOAD :
+	LOAD modules for the GLW workload.

-5. SGLWMLIB : library for the GLW workload to display error messages.
+### 5. SGLWMLIB :
+	Library for the GLW workload to display error messages.

 6. SGLWSAMP : sample JCL to run the workload.
 These JCLs are copied to SGLWCFG  then customized for the running environment.
 For description, please see SGLWCFG section above.